How to Perform CHKDSK on Windows 10?

 Since CHKDSK executes before Windows loads, it’ll get full access to the disk to repair errors on the drive.

-Through Error Checking option in Drive Tools
+Through the Error Checking option in Drive Tools

 You might be familiar with this tool.
 To access this, right-click on the drive you want to check and choose properties.
-Then, click on the “check” option from Tools tab.
+Then, click on the “check” option from the Tools tab.

 CHKDSK Windows 10